How to trade in plants and plant products inside and outside the EU if there’s a no-deal Brexit.

 - use the export plants, seeds, bulbs and wood guidance on EU plant health import requirements to help you prepare your export correctly

 - contact your local UK plant health inspector for advice

-- exporters in England and Wales can register for the eDomero IT system or with the Forestry Commission as a registered trader - exporters in Scotland and Northern Ireland should refer to local guidance
+- register for the eDomero IT system or with the Forestry Commission as a registered trader if you’re exporting from England and Wales can - exporters in Scotland and Northern Ireland should refer to local guidance

 - register with the relevant UK plant health authority